 - Commonly referred to as “capped participating preferred”

-- Capped participation indicates that the investor will share in the liquidation proceeds on a pro-rata basis until total proceeds reach a certain multiple of the original investment
+- Capped participation indicates that the investor will share in the liquidation proceeds on a pro rata basis until total proceeds reach a certain multiple of the original investment

-Liquidation Preference Example
+Liquidation Preference Calculation Example

-There are four potential outcomes for an investor investing $1 million for 25% of a company that later sells for $2 million:
+Suppose that there are four potential outcomes for an investor investing $1 million for 25% of a company that later sells for $2 million:

 Outcome #1: No Liquidation Preference

-Without a liquidation preference, investors get only $500,000 (25% of proceeds), losing half of their capital, while the common shareholders receive $1.5M.
+- Investors get only $500,000 (25% of proceeds), losing half of their capital, while the common shareholders receive $1.5 million.

-Outcome #2: Non-Participating at 1.0x Liquidation Pref.
+Outcome #2: Non-Participating at 1.0x Liquidation Preference

-Investors would get $1 million from their 1.0x preference, with common getting the remaining $1 million.
+- Investors would get $1 million from their 1.0x preference, with common getting the remaining $1 million.

-Outcome #3: Participating 1.0x Liquidation Pref.
+Outcome #3: Participating 1.0x Liquidation Preference

-Preferred investors get $1 million off the top plus another $250,000 (25% of the remaining $1 million).
-The common shareholders would receive $750,000.
+- Preferred investors get $1 million off the top plus another $250,000 (25% of the remaining $1 million).

-Preferred investors get $1 million off the top plus another $250,000 (cap does not go into effect).
+- Preferred investors get $1 million off the top plus another $250,000 (cap does not go into effect).